kevinstarmack/CS5130---Advanced-Software-Engineering/Milestone #2/READme.md

 ### How to go about extracting abstract test cases
    (1) user types in their requirements in the form of a user story or use case scenario

-   (2) generate EUC and EUI (Essential User interface) models from textual requirements
+   (2) generate EUC (Essential Use Cases) then EUI (Essential User interface) models from textual requirements

    (3) a set of abstract test requirements and cases are generated